Text Link

 Diagnosing anorexia nervosa

 Early diagnosis and treatment of anorexia nervosa is essential to preventing permanent health damage and accelerating the recovery process.
-In fact, with proper treatment many can make a full recovery from AN.
+In fact, with proper treatment, many can make a full recovery from AN.

-Preoccupation with body size
+Preoccupation with body image

 Physical assessment